Quick Start: Your First Flint

 flint syncSync performs several operations:

-Run sync regularly - after adding notes, changing configuration, or when plugins need updating.
+Run sync regularly - after changing configuration, pulling git changes, or when something seems off.

 Step 8: Basic Workflows